iserdardursun/EV-Charging-Stations-in-Turkey/README.md

 JSON Data of Electric Vecicles Charging Stations in Turkey.
 Data was gathered by scanning 17139 circles with a radius of 5km using TomTom API.
 Click GEOJSON file to visualize the data on the map.

+Note: In the news in January 2022, It says that there are around 3500 EV stations in Turkey.
+There were 875 stations in TomTom and I shared the results with you.
+If I do the scan in Google Maps API, I will share it here as well.

 Content:
 - Total 875 Stations
 - JSON Format of Data